ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 **AbstractTableTransform** defines a template for the APIs that will be invoked by the runtime to trigger the transform.

-**TransformUtils** provides a number of shortcuts commonly used by transfdorms for data conversions, table manipulations, etc.
+**TransformUtils** provides a number of shortcuts commonly used by the transforms for data conversions, table manipulations, etc.